ai-1st/aws-tools/README.md

 This project contains AWS API integration tools for use in Vercel AI SDK.
 This project builds an npm module.
 Author is Dmitry Degtyarev.

+AWS API may produce thousands of datapoints which could easily overflow LLM context if used as-is.

+The important design decision is that tools return their responses in two formats:
+- a text summary intended to be added into the LLM context
+- a JSON with exact data points to be used for charting

+The text summary is produced with the help of heuristics tailored for each tool.

 ## Table of Contents

 - [Tool Overview](#tool-overview)